Use these tips to grill the perfect steak every time—it’s easier than you think!

 4. Season with Pepper

 Pepper both sides of the steak.
-The Maestro just uses regular old black pepper, but you could use a fancier pepper if you wanted to.
+My husband just uses regular old black pepper, but you could use a fancier pepper if you wanted to.
 The true beauty of this steak is that there is no real marinating or any fussiness, and it still turns out heavenly with just a few shakes of pepper.

 5. Grill Over High Heat

 Grill the steak over high heat (we have a propane grill) for approximately 2 minutes per side.
-The Maestro likes to give it a quarter-turn after one minute on each side so it gets nice grill marks.
+My husband likes to give it a quarter-turn after one minute on each side so it gets nice grill marks.

 This will get your steak to a medium-rare/medium-well doneness.
 If you like it more or less done, you can adjust accordingly, but this is pretty perfect as far as we are concerned.